jaldhar/100-days-of-code/log.md

 I feel bad about giving up on Crenshaws' compiler tutorial but it isn't the right material for me and would have wasted my time which is in short enough supply as it is.
-Happily, today I came accross another, similiar, tutorial.
+Happily, today I came across another, similiar, tutorial.
 This one is [by Ruslan Spivak](https://ruslanspivak.com/lsbasi-part1/) It's in Python not Pascal so it should be easier to translate to C++.
 Ruslan says that you should formally commit to learning about interpreters and compilers